 MUS 365 MUSIC HISTORY II (W)

-A continuation of Music History I. This course will focus upon music and styles of the Baroque and Classical period.
+A continuation of Music History I. This course will focus on music and styles of the Baroque and Classical period.
 Prerequisite: MUS 256 or instructor consent.
-Spring, annually.
+Fall, annually.

 MUS 366 MUSIC HISTORY III (W)